MADMAN-Modding/rlsd/README.md

 The script was built using Amber, please install the following package: <a href="https://archlinux.org/packages/extra/x86_64/bc/" target="_blank">`bc`</a>

-The script requires root access as it will place the binary in /usr/lib/rlsd, create a user, and create a systemd service
+The script requires root access as it will place the binary in /usr/lib/rlsd and create a systemd service

 Run the following commands: